 - some types of vinegar

-- you make amends for those errors
+- Making amends for those errors.

 Twelve-step facilitation therapy